GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 subhead: >
   A series of proposals to satisfy cross-site use cases without third-party cookies or other tracking mechanisms.
-description: "What's in it, how to get involved, and what it's for."
+description: "What's in it, what's it for, and how to get involved."
 date: 2021-05-18
 updated: 2023-02-27
 authors:
   - samdutton
+  - alexandrawhite
 ---

 The Privacy Sandbox initiative aims to create technologies that both